 Some of the best culinary offerings on the island are also located at the Ritz, which houses Casa Nonna, the popular Italian home cooking-style concept where you can feast on all the fried calamari, burrata, and chicken parm your hearts desire.
 There’s also a great romantic sunset deck and sushi restaurant, Divi, an ideal location for sundowners (Pro tip: Try their signature cocktail, Cadushi, made with a local cactus puree) while you listen to live music and enjoy a sushi meal filled with creative rolls or ceviche after the sun has set.

-The adults-only Elements Restaurant hosts one of the island’s most spectacular and splurge-worthy dining experiences, offering newlyweds a private multicourse dinner under a palapa (an open-sided hut) on the beach.
-Other fine dining favorites include the Wilhelmina restaurant, where guests dine in an urban garden in the lively downtown of Oranjestad, and Quinta del Carmen, that has a magical courtyard setting beside one of Aruba’s most beloved historic homes, a cunucu-style villa.
-If you’re looking to go super intimate, you’ll find it if you make an early reservation at Fred Restaurant, Carte Blanche, 2 Fools and a Bull, or the Kitchen Table by White—each with varied ambience but all with beautiful food presentation.
+The adults-only Elements Restaurant hosts one of the island’s most spectacular and splurge-worthy dining experiences, offering newlyweds a private multi-course dinner under a palapa (an open-sided hut) on the beach.
+Other fine-dining favorites include the Wilhelmina Restaurant, where guests dine in an urban garden in the lively downtown of Oranjestad, and Quinta del Carmen, that has a magical courtyard setting beside one of Aruba’s most beloved historic homes, a cunucu-style villa.
+If you’re looking to go super intimate, you’ll find it if you make an early reservation at Fred Restaurant, Carte Blanche, 2 Fools and a Bull, or the Kitchen Table by—each with varied ambiance but all with beautiful food presentation.